paulhoux/Cinder-Samples/SMAA/README.md

 The SMAA post-processing is done in 3 steps (edge detection, calculate blend weights, neighborhood blending), which you can view by pressing keys '1', '2' and '3'.

+See also the FXAA sample for an alternative approach to the same problem.

 Copyright (c) 2014, Paul Houx - All rights reserved.
 This code is intended for use with the Cinder C++ library: http://libcinder.org